-Naturally, you can be super creative at coming up with ideas to keep yourself and everyone occupied, but you may also face days when you (or someone in your family) is not doing so well as we live with restrictions.
-That’s pretty normal.
+While you can be super creative at coming up with ideas to keep yourself and everyone occupied, you may also face days when you or someone in your family is not doing so well.
+That’s totally normal.

-If you notice a change in behaviour or a family member says that they are worried, upset, anxious, unsettled or sad, you may want to spend some one-on-one time with them to explore their feelings further and to answer any questions they may have about what is going on.
+If you notice a change in behaviour or a family member says that they are worried, upset, anxious, unsettled or sad, you may want to spend some one-on-one time with them.
+Help them explore their feelings further and answer any questions they may have about what is going on.
 If possible, don’t sweep current events under the carpet.
-You may end up feeling that you or your family needs support.
-Relationships Australia NSW is offering free over-the-phone counselling to any family or couple who are struggling and need to talk during this time.
+If you feel like you or your family needs support, Relationships Australia NSW offers individual and family counselling, both face-to-face at our centres, and online

 Inevitably, there will be times when family members or your partner will get on your nerves.
-During these moments, it’s good idea to take a few deep breaths and step away from the situation until you have calmed down and feel better.
+During these moments, it’s a good idea to take a few deep breaths and step away from the situation until you’ve calmed down and feel better.